Frequently Asked Questions

 • To make your voice heard

 In the past it was very expensive to self-publish a book.
-This meant that a book had to be accepted by a publisher to make it in to print.
+This meant that a book had to be accepted by a publisher to make it to print.
 This prevented many authors’ work from ever being seen by a wider audience.
 Today, with the development of digital printing, the cost of self-publishing has fallen dramatically.
-This means you can order the exact number of copies to suit your budget so self-publishing is truly viable.
+This means you can order the exact number of copies to suit your budget, so self-publishing is truly viable.

 • To control all rights